-CHAMPVA is managed by the VA’s Health Administration Center (HAC) in Denver, Colorado.
+CHAMPVA is managed by the VA’s Chief Business Office Purchased Care (CBOPC) in Denver, Colorado.
 We process CHAMPVA applications, determine eligibility, authorize benefits, and process medical claims.

 To be eligible for CHAMPVA, the beneficiary cannot be eligible for TRICARE.
 CHAMPVA provides coverage to the spouse or widow(er) and to the children of a veteran who: